Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Christies Beach has 64 active public transport stops, all of which are bus stops.
 These stops are served by 19 different routes that together facilitate 1,122 weekly passenger trips.
-The transportation accessibility in the area is rated as good, with residents being an average of 203 meters away from their nearest stop.
+The accessibility of these services is rated as good, with residents typically residing just 203 meters from the nearest stop.

-On average, there are 160 trips per day across all routes, which amounts to around 17 weekly trips per individual stop.
+On average, there are 160 trips per day across all routes, which equates to approximately 17 weekly trips per individual stop.

 Frequently Asked Questions - Transport